rutuja1111/CovidFaceMaskDetection/README.md

-# Face Mask Detection
+# Covid-19 Face Mask Detection System using YOLOv4

-Face mask detection system which detects whether a person is wearing a mask or not.
+Face mask detection system which detects whether a person is wearing a mask or not and if people without masks are detected then alert mail is send to the face mask detector system admin.

 ## 🚀&nbsp; Installation